Self-propulsion via slipping: frictional swimming in multi-legged locomotors: Biological centipedes

+Here, we use our low-dimensional slipping model to study rapidly-moving biological centipedes.
 We predict from our drag anisotropy analysis (solving Eq.
 3) that body-dominated gaits should be a faster mode of locomotion as compared to leg-dominated (Fig.~\ref{fig:animal} the underlying heatmap).
 The model predicts that at high $\Theta_{body}$, low $\Theta_{leg}$, centipedes could maintain high-speed steady-state motion with feet slipping laterally/medially.
 However, if $\Theta_{leg}$ is increased, it will introduce unwanted anterior/posterior slipping, which can break the symmetry in the steady-state swimming motion and therefore is detrimental to locomotion.

-To verify such prediction, we study the locomotion performance of a biological centipede (\textit{Scolopendra polymorpha}, 5 individuals, 11 trials in total) and characterize the leg dynamics under different speeds.
-Specifically, we collect high speed video recordings of centipedes moving on white board.
-We extract the amplitude of body undulation ($A_{body}$) and leg movements ($\Theta_{leg}$), and the speed (in the unit of body length per cycle) from each trial (presented by colored cross in Fig.~\ref{fig:animal}c).
+To test this prediction, we study the locomotion performance of a biological centipede (\textit{Scolopendra polymorpha}, 5 individuals, 11 trials in total) and characterize the leg dynamics under different speeds.
+Specifically, we collect high speed video recordings of centipedes moving on a white board.
+We noticed that the wave propagation in both body and leg has negligible variance in the maximum amplitude (Fig.~\ref{fig:animal}c), which allows us to present the whole-body kinematics using a low-dimensional performance space.
+We extract the amplitude of body undulation ($\Theta_{body}$) and leg movements ($\Theta_{leg}$), and the speed (in the unit of body length per cycle) from each trial (presented by colored cross in Fig.~\ref{fig:animal}d).
 We notice that the emergence of body undulation is accompanied by the decrease in $\Theta_{leg}$.
-This indicates that in response to high speeds, the behavior of these centipedes is beyond just the emergence of body undulations.
+This indicates that in response to high speeds, the behavior of these centipedes is beyond just the emergence of body undulation.
 Instead, there is a transition of leg-dominated gaits (high $\Theta_{leg}$, low $\Theta_{body}$) to body-dominated gaits (low $\Theta_{leg}$, high $\Theta_{body}$), in agreement with our prediction.